rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 After that you can normally start Yade using the command ``yade`` or ``yade-batch``.

-To check, what version of Yade is included in your specific distribution, visit `Ubuntu <https://launchpad.net/ubuntu/+source/yade>`_ or `Debian <http://packages.qa.debian.org/y/yade.html>`_.
+To check which version of Yade is included in your specific distribution, visit `Ubuntu <https://launchpad.net/ubuntu/+source/yade>`_ or `Debian <http://packages.qa.debian.org/y/yade.html>`_.
 The `Debian-Backports <http://backports.debian.org/Instructions>`_